StijnVerwoerd/RISC-V-Architecture-implementation-on-Circuitverse/README.md

 ## Memory

 Currently the computer has total of 128 4-byte addresses with an extra 16 adresses for video memory at address 512-572.
+The video memory is not normally accessible through the program counter or part of the normal memory, and can only be accessed directly by means of reading and writing to it.

 ```mermaid